 If you want to get a bit of a fresh perspective of the Hungarian capital, there is no better way than from the waters on the River Danube.
 On the banks of the river, you will see the Neo-gothic Hungarian Parliament building, the Buda Castle, and even the Fishermans’ Bastion.

 Get a sweet treat to satisfy your sweet tooth at the Chocolate Museum.
 This delicious museum gives the rich history of Hungarian chocolate, whilst taking you on a culinary journey through history and even some tasting sessions.
 You can dip some marzipan balls into the chocolate fountain or even make your own handmade chocolates.

 Only a short journey from the capital, after arriving at the Visegrad Nagymarosi station, find a ferry stand to buy tickets to cross the Danube.
-The actual city of Visegrad is on the opposite side of the river from the train station but is very reasonably priced.
-These ferries are timed with the train arrivals and departures so make sure to check when your next train will leave and in accordance with when the next ferry will depart.
+The actual city of Visegrad is on the opposite side of the river from the train station and the ferry tickets very reasonably priced and can easily be bought the day of.
+These ferries are timed with the train arrivals and departures so you won’t miss the journey across to your final destination.
+You can buy your tickets online at MÁV or at the train station.

 Visegrád: Leafy Goodness

 Visegrád is the home to plenty of history on the Danube Bend.
 There are reminders of the great past that can be seen in its 13th Century citadel which allows some spectacular views from high above the river.

 It may be a small eastern Hungarian town but is surrounded by exquisite green limestone ravines and stunning colors in the fall.
 Enjoy the colorful leaves from the Visegrad Castle or take a hike on one of the many laid-out trails nearby.